team142/mig-gres/README.md

 The project uses maven to handle dependencies.

+Create an environment variable called `MIG_GRES_PATH` that points to a directory for persistence.

 Run `mvn clean install` and run against a Java web container.

 There is an included Dockerfile which can be used to create images with Alpine Linux, Java 8 and Jetty 9.4.